diyruz/geiger/README.md

 ![counter](./images/geiger.jpg)

 # How to join
-## Use touchlink reset
+## Reset to FN rebooting device 5 times with interval less than 10 seconds, led will start flashing during reset

 # How to change parameters
 Sensitivity:
 `mosquitto_pub -t "zigbee2mqtt/FN/BUTTON_NUM/set/sensitivity" -m '100'`
 This attribute will be used on reporting, pulsesCount * sensitivity.
 You can use this attribute to setup reporting in your prefered units radiationDosePerHour = pulsesCount * sensitivity